Only1allan/life-alert-emergency-app/STORYBLOK-INTEGRATION-GUIDE.md

 Hello John Doe,

-Your emergency contact has activated their Life Alert system.
+Your emergency contact has activated their Life guardpro system.
 This appears to be a critical emergency and emergency services may have been contacted.